WARNING! THIS IS A WARNING! YOU HAVE BEEN WARNED!

 It’s no accident either; one of the reasons I follow them is because they are women.
 My thinking has always been that, all too often, women in STEM find themselves being attacked by men who think that the fact they possess a penis makes them far superior, and while these women don’t need a man like me to defend their sensitivities, knowing that there are some decent men out there who will listen to what they have to say and engage appropriately with them and will respond to them as contemporaries must surely give them a boost and help them to feel they can continue to post their content in safety and in the knowledge that people are treating them as they wish to be treated.

-Some of the accounts are run by women who, if I am candid and honest, are pretty damn cute.
+Some of the accounts are run by women who, if I am honest, are pretty damn cute.
 Like, “I wish I could meet you and I would like to date you but you’re totally out of my league and I would never be worthy of someone of your calibre” cute.
 Really good looking.
 And I follow these accounts because these women are good looking, but it too follows that logic – there will be men who will follow them and will attack them because they will see the physical characteristics of these women as the sole reason for their popularity and assume that they are using their femininity and their sexuality to attract viewers to their content and that these women aren’t “real X-ers” – real coders, real scientists, real whatever.
 And having guys like me following them, listening to what they have to say, taking what they have to say on board and treating them based on their skills rather than their “attributes” must surely boost their confidence and encourage them to post more content.

 Plus, they’re cute.
 Let’s be honest here, I’m a single guy, I’m going to find attractive people attractive.
 I try and be respectful about that because I don’t follow these accounts to get a date, but I’m not going to pretend I don’t notice.